 It is important to take the time and make sure your information is organized effectively.

-Outlining is a great way to ensure that every point in your document will be clear and concise.
+Creating an essay outline is a great way to ensure that every point in your document will be clear and concise.
 It also helps highlight key points, making reading more enjoyable for those who might skim over some sections of the text while they're not interested!

 As a writer, it is important to know your audience before writing.
 For example: